Spudnick9/ThomasScherrer-Portfolio/README.md

 # ThomasScherrer-Portfolio

-Hello, I am from Indianaoplis Indiana and I graduated highschool from North Central High School.
+Hello, I am loacted in Central Indiana and I graduated from Ivy Tech with a degree in Software Development and Software Engineering.
-I am currently a student at Ivy Tech Community College studying Software Development.
-I have knowledge in Python, Java, SQL, SQLite, C+, and C#.
+I am proficient in Python, Java, SQL, SQLite, C+, and C#.
 I am currently making a chatbot for Ivy Tech for their IT department.